Palace of Culture (Iași): Moldavia's History Museum

 The Moldavia's History Museum was founded in 1916 and offers more than 48,000 objects from various fields: archaeology, numismatics, decorative art, ancient books, documents, etc. One of the oldest items, a 70,000-year-old mammoth skull, is from the Middle Palaeolithic Era.
 Among other items of significance are pottery from the Cucuteni culture, Dacian, Sarmatian, Gothic, and Roman artifacts, and armory and other items of the Middle Ages.

-The History Museum is located inside the palace on the ground floor, in the West side, being the continue of the Antiquity Museum founded by Orest Tafrali in 1916.
+The History Museum is located inside the palace in the west wing of the ground floor, and is the continuation of the Antiquity Museum founded by Orest Tafrali in 1916.
 It has four sections, prehistory and ancient history, medieval history, modern history and contemporary history, presenting the main aspects of the development of the communities in the area from the Paleolithic time to the World War II.

 The "Union Museum" and "Mihail Kogălniceanu Memorial Museum", in Iași, "Al. I. Cuza Memorial Palace" in Ruginoasa, and the "Archaeological Reserve of Cucuteni", are also coordinated by the Moldavia's History Museum.

 Ethnographic Museum of Moldavia

 The Ethnographic Museum of Moldavia, founded in 1943, owns more than 13,000 objects depicting the Romanian advance through the ages.

-The Moldavian Museum of Ethnography is located in the West side of the Palace, at the first and the second floor.
+The Moldavian Museum of Ethnography is located in the West side of the Palace, on the first and second floor.
 One can admire here the objects used by the inhabitants of Moldavia in their every day activities: in agriculture, viticulture, raising animals, fishing, hunting, apiculture.
 One can also see interiors of peasant houses, devices used for pottery, weaving, wood processing, mask collections, traditional costumes.
 Many of these exhibits are more than 100 years old.

 The museum, also, coordinates the Wine and Vineyard Museum in Hârlău.